 Slow-moving species have adaptations that help protect them from predators.
 For example, many marine organisms can only move slowly or not all.
 This means they cannot easily get away from mobile predators, and they have other adaptations to protect them from being eaten.
 These can include chemical defences in their skin, for example, sea stars.

-Find out what lurks at the bottom of the ocean.
+Find out what lurks at the bottom of the ocean in this YouTube video from Te Papa.
 What sea creatures have adapted to this deep darkness?